Conservation physically preserves cultural heritage, allowing for items to be displayed, researched and used.

 Conservators are highly trained and use their knowledge, skills and experience to understand precious objects before suggesting ways to protect and preserve them.
 You can easily find a conservator using our free Conservation Register.

 From looking after the dinosaurs in our museums to revealing the hidden stories in a painting - a career in conservation is exciting and ever changing.
+Some conservators work in private studios while others have responsibilty for the strategic care of collections in national musuems.
 Find out more about a career in conservation.

 There are many aspects of conservation, including investigation, preventive care, remedial treatment, packaging, display, cleaning, repair and restoration.
 Our Glossary can help you navigate key terms.

 Watch a 5-minute video about how conservators preserve evidence of the past and reveal the stories of objects.

 The terms "conservation" and "restoration" are often used interchangeably and you might sometimes hear conservators being called restorers.
 It's important to know the difference as the two practices have different focuses and outcomes as shown below.